The State of Mental Health in Schools

 School-Based Services Is Working To Promote Student Mental Health

-Our organization works with schools to assess their mental health services and tailor comprehensive mental health programs that better address student needs.
+Our organization works with schools to assess their behavioral health services and tailor comprehensive behavioral health programs that better address student needs.
 We provide guidance and education to educators and families, as well as resources and support for students struggling with behavior problems and emotional or psychological issues.

 Conclusion

 Schools have a fundamental role in providing students with practical and reliable resources to help them navigate their daily lives with the proper tools.
-Overall, the issue of mental health in school settings is complex and multifaceted.
-Though much progress has been made to create awareness about mental health, there is still a need for other early detection strategies and access to comprehensive student support services.
+Overall, the issue of behavioral health in school settings is complex and multifaceted.
+Though much progress has been made to create awareness about behavioral health, there is still a need for other early detection strategies and access to comprehensive student support services.

-Parents and caregivers should work with schools and community organizations to promote healthy conversations around mental health, remove the stigma associated with it, and advocate for children everywhere who struggle silently as they try to access life-saving interventions.
+Parents and caregivers should work with schools and community organizations to promote healthy conversations around behavioral health, remove the stigma associated with it, and representative for children everywhere who struggle silently as they try to access life-saving interventions.

 Sources: